koumay/syrianarchive-investigations/drafts/Harasta.md

 ## Background of Harasta

 Harsta is one of the strategic areas in the eastern Ghouta, and it's situated on the international highway between Homs and Damascus.
-The city is overlooking a large number of security and intelligence centers belonging to the Syrian government, such as "The Management of military vehicles," "The Air Force Intelligence branch," "The Tunk depo 111", and others.
+The city is overlooking a large number of security and intelligence centers belonging to the Syrian government, such as "The Management of military vehicles," "The Air Force Intelligence branch," "111 Tunk depo", and others.

 Harasta has a population of 34,184 (2007 census) and considers as the northern gate of the Syrian capital where it's far 5 km away from it.

 [The first demonstration video](https://www.youtube.com/watch?v=wZ-n0Os7qxw) we could find for Harasta back to 8 April 2011 which chanted 'The Syrian people will not be humiliated' and 'We want freedom.'
-Demonstrations [continued during 2012](https://www.youtube.com/watch?v=HZRuaThF6RU), while in April 2013 the Free Syrian Army took control of most of the city's neighborhoods, [in this video](https://www.youtube.com/watch?v=BRFw8CMNfkA), one of the FSA fighters in a field interview states that they have taken over 75% of the city.
+Demonstrations [continued during 2012](https://www.youtube.com/watch?v=HZRuaThF6RU), while in April 2013 the Free Syrian Army took control of most of the city's neighborhoods.
+[In this video](https://www.youtube.com/watch?v=BRFw8CMNfkA), one of the FSA fighters in a field interview states that they have taken over 75% of the city.

 Harasta has been bombed by poison gas several times over the past years, such as [the strike on 20 October 2014](https://www.youtube.com/watch?v=jc4DGGySRCc) and [the one on 25 December 2014](https://www.youtube.com/watch?v=HGX5E3WgszQ).